Replace Your Social Media

 Facebook and every other major social media site track, monitor, and record your interactions with other people on those sites.
 They also engage in the deliberate censoring and suppression of any communications that do not fit their progressive beliefs.
 Here is a list of social media replacements that are designed to not spy on you and that do not engage in political and religious censorship.

 Minds.com is the primary alternative to Facebook.
 As of January 2018, it had two million active users as compared to Facebook’s 2 billion.
 Minds can also be used as an alternative to Twitter and YouTube.
 It employs end-to-end encryption on its website, as well as asymmetrically encrypted chat messaging, to completely protect user privacy.
 Anything you say or do on Minds can be seen only by those to whom you give permission.

-Currently, Gab is the primary alternative to Twitter.
+Gab is one of two primary alternatives to Twitter.
 Gab views itself as the free speech version of Twitter and has very few restrictions on content, whether text or video.
-Although open to everyone, Gab has become the primary destination site for those anti-progressives who are being censored, banned, or who have had their content “shadow banned” by Twitter.
+If its legal and non-pornographic, Gab permits it.
+Although open to anyone, Gab has become the destination site for anti-progressives who are being censored, shadow-banned, or banned from Twitter.

-Mastodon is another twitter alternative.
-Although not as user friendly or as technically sophisticated as Gab, it is the larger site with over a million users.
-Mastodon is also Gab’s superior in some technical aspects.
-It is an open source platform and is decentralized in its organization.
-Mastodon is essentially a series of independent users and groups of users.
-You join those groups that you find of interest.
-The down side to this is that each group is actually its own site.
-For example, there is no single app for Mastodon that you can download to your phone, but only apps that you can download for specific groups.
+Mastodon is another Twitter alternative.
+It is an open source platform and completely decentralized.
+Anyone can start and control their own social media group and Mastodon consists of a universe of such groups.
+The down side is that each group is its own social media site.
+There is no single app for Mastodon that you can download to your phone, but only the apps that you can download to access specific groups.